proximax-storage/dart-xpx-crypto/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Official ProximaX Sirius Blockchain Catapult implementation ed26619 encryption modules for Dart.
+Official ProximaX Sirius Blockchain implementation ed26619 encryption modules for Dart.

 The ProximaX Sirius Catapult Crypto Dart works as a lightweight Dart library for interacting with the Sirius Blockchain.
 It provides a complete library set coverage, and supports synchronous and asynchronous requests.